Intra Uterine Device IUD - Non-Hormonal

 You will then only need to go back when the IUD needs to be replaced (5 to 10 years depending on the type).

-You should go back to the nurse, midwife or doctor if you notice any of the below symptoms:
+You will then only go back to the nurse, midwife or doctor if you notice any of the below symptoms:

 The Copper IUD can be fitted at any time in your cycle if it is certain that you are not pregnant.
 It may also be possible to fit the Copper IUD as emergency contraception.
 If you have had unprotected sex in the last five days, contact one of the services to get the IUD fitted.